 - select members of the Ethics Board to serve on the hearing panel

-When required under the conditions warrant a hearing, the Associate Dean of Student Life shall appoint a hearing panel of unbiased persons to consider the case.
+When the conditions warrant a hearing, the Associate Dean for Student Conduct shall appoint a hearing panel of unbiased persons to consider the case.

 A hearing panel shall consist of two faculty members and three students and shall ordinarily be selected from the members of the Ethics Board.
 A Presiding Official shall conduct the proceedings of the hearing panel.
 He or she is responsible for maintaining records of all procedural decisions.

-The professor shall submit all relevant documents to the Associate Dean of Student Life at least five business days prior to a hearing.
-The accused student shall submit all relevant documents to the Associate Dean of Student Life at least two business days prior to the hearing.
+The professor shall submit all relevant documents to the Associate Dean for Student Conduct at least five business days prior to a hearing.
+The accused student shall submit all relevant documents to the Associate Dean for Student Conduct at least two business days prior to the hearing.
 If any evidence is submitted after this date, both parties will be notified of its addition.

 The accused student shall be notified in writing of a charge of a violation of academic ethics at least five business days prior to a hearing.
-Upon receipt of notification, the accused student(s) shall have the opportunity to inspect all documents under the supervision of the Associate Dean of Student Life.
+Upon receipt of notification, the accused student(s) shall have the opportunity to inspect all documents under the supervision of the Associate Dean for Student Conduct.

 The hearing panel members shall not be informed of details of the charge(s) before the hearing is convened and shall keep all information confidential.

-The accused student may discuss procedures with the Presiding Official, the Chairman, or the Associate Dean of Student Life but may not approach members of the panel, the accuser, or the accuser's witnesses concerning any matter directly or indirectly related to the hearing.
+The accused student may discuss procedures with the Associate Dean for Student Conduct or a designee but may not approach members of the panel, the accuser, or the accuser's witnesses concerning any matter directly or indirectly related to the hearing.

-- Students charged with misconduct arising from a single incident or occurrence may have their hearings joined at the discretion of the Associate Dean of Student Life.
-Charges of academic misconduct against a single student arising from several incidents or occurrences may also be heard at one hearing at the discretion of the Associate Dean of Student Life.
+- Students charged with misconduct arising from a single incident or occurrence may have their hearings joined at the discretion of the Associate Dean for Student Conduct.
+Charges of academic misconduct against a single student arising from several incidents or occurrences may also be heard at one hearing at the discretion of the Associate Dean for Student Conduct.